 - Generic Account holders should use the Get2FA App to manage their generic account with G2SV.

 Enroll in Google 2-Step

-- Visit Google 2-Step Enrollment page and log in with your NC State Unity ID and password.
+- Visit Google 2-Step Enrollment page and log in with your NC State Alumni account username and password.

 - Click Start Setup and complete the 2-Step Verification settings.

 After you have enrolled your first device, you can add more devices and manage your existing devices.